Lunch (song): Background

 Speculation around Eilish's sexual orientation began when she released the music video for the single "Lost Cause" in 2021.
-The video features Eilish in a slumber party with several women, doing various activities such as twerking, playing Twister, and spraying silly string.
+The video features Eilish at a slumber party with several women, doing various activities such as twerking, playing Twister, and spraying silly string.
 Many fans and media outlets saw the video as homoerotic, while others accused her of queerbaiting.
 In response, Eilish posted behind-the-scenes pictures from the video on Instagram with the caption "I love girls".

 In November 2023, Eilish appeared for a Variety cover story, in which she discussed her relationship to sexuality and womanhood, as well as her frustration with people speculating on her sexual orientation.
 She said that she had always felt an emotional attraction to women alongside physical attraction, admitting that she can be overawed with women she found beautiful.
 A month later, during a red carpet for the magazine's "Hitmakers" event, a reporter asked Eilish if her comments during her interview were meant as a coming out statement, to which she said that it was not the intention and that she thought her sexual orientation was already obvious.
 When the event concluded, she took to Instagram to criticize the reporter for their question, accusing them of outing her and confirming she liked both men and women.

 Music and lyrics

-During a 2024 Rolling Stone interview, Eilish spoke more about her sexual orientation while discussing her upcoming third studio album, Hit Me Hard and Soft (2024), and her creative process behind one of its songs.
+During a 2024 Rolling Stone interview, Eilish spoke more about her sexual orientation while discussing her third studio album, Hit Me Hard and Soft, and her creative process behind one of its songs.
 She said that writing "Lunch" helped her explore and confirm her same-gender attraction.
 She created "Lunch" before her first sexual encounter with a woman and completed the song thereafter, fueled by the realization that she "wanted [her] face in a vagina".

-The song has been described as electro, synth-rock, synth-pop, and post-punk.
+The song has been described as electro, post-punk, synth-pop, and synth-rock.
 Set over a heavy bassline, the song discusses Eilish's strong sexual desire for a woman and compares sex with her to eating lunch.
 In the chorus, she describes how the woman tastes as she "dances on [Eilish's] tongue" and calls the experience irresistible.
 Allison Hope of CNN called the songwriting bold, comparing the provocative nature to activist Marsha P. Johnson's involvement at the 1969 Stonewall Inn riots in New York City.